 - I’m very interested in technology.
 Mostly consumer technology.
 I volunteer in local communities doing monthly presentations.
 I teach courses at a community college.
 I’ve been giving back to academia for over 20 years.
 I help people with their technology issues and help them determine if a new technology will meet their needs.

 Why waste your time reading this?
-To simply get another perspective on finance and lifestyle.
+To simply get another perspective on lifestyle and finance (I just flipped those two in 2022).
 I’ve been very successful in meeting my goals, learning from my mistakes, and most importantly-loving my life.
 If you can grab a couple ideas to help make your life better, then my time here was worth it.